Skip to content

 ID Name Description Severity Weight

-POD001 High Restart Count Pods restarting too often.
-Suggests instability.
+POD001 High Restart Count Pods restarting too often; indicates instability.
 Medium 2

 POD002 Long Running Pods Pods running longer than expected.
 Medium 2